 Did you know that the average U.S. household uses approximately 400 gallons of water per day or 100 gallons per person per day?
 Luckily, there are many low-cost and no-cost ways to conserve water.
-Small changes can make a big difference-try one today and soon it will become second nature.
+Small changes can make a big difference-try one today and soon it will become second nature

 - ♦ Check for water leaks by the reading your water meter before and after a two hour period when no water is being used in your home.
-If the reading changes then there is probably a leak in your home. - ♦ Take a shower!
+If the reading changes then there is probably a leak in your home. - ◆ Take a shower!
 Filling up a bathtub can use up to 70 gallons of water while a shower generally uses 10 to 25 gallons.
-Taking shorter showers saves even more water. - Make sure your washing machine and dishwasher are fully loaded before running. - Are you in the market for a new water fixture such as a faucet, shower-head or toilet?
-Consider a WaterSense labled fixture and reduce your water use by 30% percent or more versus standard flow fixtures.
+Taking shorter showers saves even more water. - Make sure your washing machine and dishwasher are fully loaded before running. - ♦ WaterSense labled fixtures can reduce your water use by 30 percent or more versus standard flow fixtures.
 Visit www.epa.gov/watersense for more information on water efficiency products and methods.